• Skip to primary navigation

 Do I really NOT need to peel the rhubarb?

 Nope!
-As long as it’s fresh and tender, no peeling needed.
-That’s what gives the pudding its beautiful color.
+As long as it's fresh and tender, no peeling needed.
+I tested this cake both with peeled and unpeeled rhubarb, and unpeeled rhubarb gave the filling a much prettier pink color.

 How do I know when the cake is done?